 The evaluative effort of this Biennial review has highlighted some strengths and some challenges.
 For a small school, the College has done an outstanding job of increasing the education provided related to local resources to its academic community.
 Assessing the continuation of such efforts will continue to be a goal of the College.
 The recognition of the importance of complying with this critical federal requirement was identified resulting in the inaugural and subsequent Biennial Reviews.
 Our efforts to provide drug and alcohol awareness have been consistent, but we continue to look at ways to increase education.
-The utilization of the CORE survey identified educational needs.
-Findings from the results of the CORE survey indicate that while our students' drug and alcohol use is within the average of the reference group, some areas ranked above the reference group.
+The utilization of a drug and alcohol survey identified educational needs.
+Findings from the results of the survey indicate that 28 students answered the survey, with some questions answered by a fewer number of students.
+Data shows students consume one to two drinks per week approximately twice per week, with Friday and Saturday being days of highest consumption.
+The College will continue to provide education and resources to students regarding drug and/or alcohol consumption.